🧠 The problem: why LLMs forget everything

 - Context files become too long for the LLM window

-- Obsolete information pollutes responses
+- Outdated information pollutes responses

 2. Hallucinations on old memories